-This Award is available to ARLIS/NA INDIVIDUAL members only (including special Individual membership categories, "Honorary", "Student", "Retired", and "Unemployed").
-Author(s) must have been an Individual ARLIS/NA member during both the year of publication (2012 or 2013) and the year of nomination (2014).
+This Award is available to ARLIS/NA INDIVIDUAL members only (including special Individual membership categories such as "Honorary", "Student", "Retired", and "Unemployed").
+Author(s) must have been an Individual ARLIS/NA member during both the year of publication (2019 or 2020) and the year of nomination (2021).
 Membership records held by the ARLIS/NA national headquarters will be consulted in the event of any questions regarding membership.

 ELIGIBLE for consideration:

 - Group projects undertaken by NOT MORE THAN FOUR AUTHORS are eligible.
 At least half the participants must meet the above ARLIS/NA membership criteria.

 - Individuals may be considered for more than one publication.